Set the Controls for the Heart of the Sun: Live performances

 The song has been a staple of Waters' solo tours.
 It was the opening song on 1984–1985 tours promoting The Pros and Cons of Hitch Hiking in a radically rearranged form, with female backing vocals, saxophone solos and a guitar solo (and even a shakuhachi solo in 1985).
 A truncated version (just the three verses) of the song, featuring a simple acoustic guitar part, was performed at a handful of the Radio K.A.O.S shows in 1987.
 The song was included in the setlist for his 1999–2002 In the Flesh tour, with stills from the promotional videos of "Arnold Layne" and "The Scarecrow" projected on large screens.
 This version – featuring a psychedelic guitar solo by Snowy White, and a sax solo – appears on Waters' 2000 In the Flesh – Live DVD and live album.
 In June 2002, Waters' former Pink Floyd bandmate Mason performed as guest drummer on the track for two nights at London's Wembley Arena, the first indication of a reconciliation following the acrimonious split of the mid-1980s.
 It was also performed at Waters' 2006–2008 tour.

 In 2016, Waters included the song in his concerts at the Zocalo Square and Foro Sol in Mexico, and the Desert Trip festival in the United States, but it was dropped from the setlist of his 2017 Us + Them Tour.

 The song was played by Nick Mason's Saucerful of Secrets in 2018, 2019 and 2022.
 A recording is included on their 2020 live album Live at the Roundhouse.
 For the 18 April 2019 show in New York City, Waters performed lead vocals.
 "I really like playing 'Set the Controls'…'" Mason noted, "which is an unusual drum part, played with mallets rather than sticks."

 Popular culture

 The song gave Douglas Adams the idea for a rock band called Disaster Area, in his book The Restaurant at the End of the Universe.
 The band planned to crash a space ship into a nearby star as a stunt during a concert.

 A rock climb at Twll Mawr, in Gwynedd, North Wales has been named after the song.

 The LCD Soundsystem song "All My Friends" includes the lyric, "We set controls for the heart of the sun, one of the ways we show our age."

+The lyrics of the song "Please Hold on While the Train Is Moving" on the album The Grand Theatre, Volume One by the rock group Old 97's contains many references to other songs, including the line, "Set the controls for the heart of the sun."